mongodb/mongo/src/mongo/db/s/README_sessions_and_transactions.md

 #### Special considerations for findAndModify

 `findAndModify` additionally, requires the storage of pre/post images.
-The behavior of recovery differs based on the setting of `storeFindAndModifyImagesInSideCollection`.

-If `storeFindAndModifyImagesInSideCollection` is **false**, then upon committing or preparing an internal transaction, we generate a no-op oplog entry that stores either stores the pre or post image of the document involved.
-The operation entry for the `findAndModify` statement inside the applyOps oplog entry will have a `preImageOpTime` or a `postImageOpTime` field that is set to the opTime of the no-op oplog entry.
-That opTime will be used to lookup the pre/post image when reconstructing the write response.

-If `storeFindAndModifyImagesInSideCollection` is **true**, then upon committing or preparing an internal transaction, we insert a document into `config.image_collection` containing the pre/post image.
+Upon committing or preparing an internal transaction, we insert a document into `config.image_collection` containing the pre/post image.
 The operation entry for the findAndModify statement inside the applyOps oplog entry will have a `needsRetryImage` field that is set to `true` to indicate that a pre/post image should be loaded from the side collection when reconstructing the write response.
 We can do the lookup using a transaction's `lsid` and `txnNumber`.

 Currently, a retryable internal transaction can only support a **single** `findAndModify` statement at a time, due to the limitation that `config.image_collection` can only support storing one pre/post image entry for a given `(lsid, txnNumber)`.